Challenge level: 5 out of 5

 *Please note, the optional Ruka Adventure is not included in your challenge costs and amounts to an additional 98€ per person (not including lunch or optional add-ons, like skiing/snowboarding and the ice pool).
 If you'd like to take part in the reindeer and ski centre visit, you'll also need to budget for this and book in advance.
 When the Ruka Adventure is open for bookings, we'll put a link to the booking page here.

 Activities in Ruka, like skiing and ice swimming with sauna are add-ons at an extra cost and will require advance booking.

-Today sees us journeying back home.
-Bidding goodbye to our awesome Arctic Guides, we transfer to Kuusamo airport and catch our flight back to London.
+Returning back to the lodge, we bid goodbye to our awesome Arctic Guides and transfer to Kuusamo airport and catch our flight back to London.
 This is where we part ways for home and a very good rest in the relative warmth of the UK!

 Pay the balance

 Pay your registration fee and raise the minimum target for your chosen charity.

 This trip is suitable for anyone with a reasonable level of fitness.
 We do not recommend this challenge if you suffer from back pain, epilepsy or heart problems.
 By the time the challenge comes around, you'll need to be physically strong in order to set up camp.
 Once you have signed up for the challenge we give you a realistic training programme, which gradually builds up as the challenge gets closer.

 Please don't be!
 The majority of people will sign up for this challenge on their own.
 Once you've registered, we'll send you a link to a private Facebook group for everyone taking on the Arctic Adventure 2021.
 Please feel free to use this space to swap questions, advice and updates with your fellow challengers on your training and fundraising.
 You may also want to reach out to the fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.